ChanChar/ChanChar.github.io/_posts/2015-04-17-An-App-For-Everything.md

 students that want to learn Python through this class. **If it's a platform to provide education, I am all for it**.
 Using Django should be a blast and I'm excited to pick up concepts along the way.

+4/18 Update: Google Express is pretty awesome.
+Items from four different stores delivered to my front door + an awesome chat with the delivery guy about his trip to Disney back when he visited LA.